rabbitmq/rabbitmq-website/site/ec2.md

 ## <a id="amis" class="anchor" href="#amis">AMIs</a>

-Pivotal currently does not provide AMI images with RabbitMQ pre-provisioned.
 RabbitMQ works well on up-to-date Ubuntu, Debian and CentOS AMIs as long as a [compatible version of Erlang/OTP](/which-erlang.html) is installed.